mialgarcia/Portfolio-Project/README.md

 Finance Major at the University of South Florida

 Hi!
 I'm Mia.
 I enjoy learning how financial systems work and developing skills that will help me in corporate finance and investment analysis.
-This repository is part of my "Launching Your Digital Brand" project, where I'm building a professional online presence and getting comfortable using GitHub.
+This repository is part of my portfolio project, where I'm building a professional online presence and getting comfortable using GitHub.

 ---